egislook/actstore/README.md

 # ActStore

-Just global store solution using react hooks and fetchier
+Just global store solution using react hooks and fetchier.
+Works with ReactNative and ReactWeb

 ## Install